What is METADAC?

 Criteria for accessing data and bio-samples

 The METADAC data access committee considers the more sensitive access decisions for five longitudinal studies: ELSA, Understanding Society, and the 1958, 1970 and Millennium Birth Cohorts.
+Other studies are likely to be added in the future.

 New applications must be submitted at least 10 working days in advance of the METADAC meeting.
 Deadlines are published online at METADAC-meeting-dates.
 The Technical Review Team will identify the basic technical and scientific questions and highlight any problems, if possible resolving them before the METADAC meets.
 The METADAC committee will discuss all applications and decide whether to approve, seek further information, request revisions or to reject the application.
 Approval may be subject to conditions.